 You must hand dig within 2 metres of cables or pipes - do not use any mechanical excavation methods unless you have a standover.
+For Gas Transmission pipelines a standover must always be on site.

 Close approach consents and works agreements